fredpaw/tasmania/wp-content/plugins/jquery-archive-list-widget/readme.txt

 = How can i add multiples instances? =

-Since 2.0 you can add as many instances as you want, but there's another way to do it, just add a new Text widget only with the shortcode [jQuery Archive List] then it will have a new copy of the widget.
+Since 2.0 you can add as many instances as you want, but there's another way to do it, just add a new Text widget only with the shortcode [jQueryArchiveList] then it will have a new copy of the widget.

 = Can I have different instances with different configuration? =